kysely-org/kysely/site/docs/recipes/relations.md

 Phew, glad we got that out the way..

 All that was said above doesn't mean there's no way to nest related rows in your queries.
-You just have to do it with the tools SQL and the underlying dialect (e.g. PostgreSQL or MySQL) provide.
+You just have to do it with the tools SQL and the underlying dialect (e.g. PostgreSQL, MySQL, or SQLite) provide.
-In this recipe we show one way to do that when using the built-in PostgreSQL and MySQL dialects.
+In this recipe we show one way to do that when using the built-in PostgreSQL, MySQL, and SQLite dialects.

 ## The `json` data type and functions

-Both PostgreSQL and MySQL have rich JSON support through their `json` data types and functions. `pg` and `mysql2`, the node drivers, automatically parse returned `json` columns as json objects.
+PostgreSQL, MySQL, and SQLite have rich JSON support through their `json` data types and functions. `pg` and `mysql2`, the node drivers, automatically parse returned `json` columns as json objects.
 With the combination of these two things, we can write some super efficient queries with nested relations.

 Let's start with some raw postgres SQL, and then see how we can write the query using Kysely in a nice type-safe way.